Gibson L-5

-The Gibson L-5 guitar was first produced in 1923 by the Gibson Guitar Corporation, then of Kalamazoo, Michigan, under the direction of acoustical engineer and designer Lloyd Loar, and has been in production ever since.
-It was considered the premier guitar of the company during the big band era.
-It was originally offered as an acoustic instrument, with electric models not made available until the 1940s.
+The Gibson L-5 is a hollow body guitar first produced in 1923 by the Gibson Guitar Corporation, then of Kalamazoo, Michigan.
+One of the first guitars to feature F-holes, the L-5 was designed under the direction of acoustical engineer and designer Lloyd Loar, and has been in production ever since.
+It was considered Gibson's premier guitar during the big band era.
+It was originally offered as an acoustic instrument; semi-acoustic models became available in the 1940s.

 Design and construction

-Worldwide, the L-5 was the first guitar to feature f-holes.
-Then as well as today, the construction of the L-5 is similar in construction, carving, bracing and tap-tuning, to building a cello.
-This guitar as well as the cello are similarly designed in order to amplify and project the acoustic vibration of strings throughout carved and tuned woods, using f-holes as the projection points.
+The carving, bracing and tap-tuning processes involved in building the L-5 are similar to those used for a cello, and they share general aspects of construction.
+Both the cello and the L-5 amplify and project the acoustic vibration of strings through carved and tuned woods, using f-holes as the projection points.
 From 1922 to 1934 the L-5 was produced with a 16" lower bout width.
-In 1934 the lower bout was increased to 17"; this width is still used today.
-Also released in 1934 was the larger 18" archtop guitar named the "L5 Super", which was later renamed the Gibson Super 400.
+In 1934 that width was increased to 17", which has remained the standard size.
+Also released in 1934 was a larger 18" archtop guitar named "L5 Super", later renamed Gibson Super 400.
 These two highly ornate acoustic guitars are Gibson's top-of-the-line carved archtop instruments.
-Since the 1930s there have been several other 17" archtops designed by Gibson, including variations introduced to be more affordable, less ornate models.
+Since the 1930s Gibson has designed several other 17" archtops, including some more affordable, less ornate models.

-The Prewar years (1922-1940)
+The prewar years (1922–1940)

-From its introduction in 1922-23 to the 1940s, the L-5 came in different configurations (all strictly acoustic):
+From its introduction in 1922–23 until the 1940s, the L-5 came in different configurations (all strictly acoustic):